-When an international language is selected, the date defaults to the format found in appendix D: Monitor Settings and Defaults on page 329, and the time defaults to a 24 hour clock.
+When an international language is selected, the date defaults to the format found in appendix D: Monitor Settings and Defaults on page 334, and the time defaults to a 24 hour clock.

-- Touch the settings icon Settings tab - 2.
-Touch General button. - 3.
-Touch the value section of the Date Format button and touch the desired format. - Touch the value section of the Time Format button and touch the desired format. - 5.
-Touch the home icon to return to the monitoring screen.
+- 2. Touch General button. - 3.
+Touch the value section of the Date Format button and touch the desired format. - 4.
+Touch the value section of the Time Format button and touch the desired format.

+Touch the home icon LLLI to return to the monitoring screen.